thiagofribeiro/thiagofribeiro/README.md

 # Thiago Felipe Ribeiro

 Hi there!
-I'm coming from _a long a time ago, in a galaxy far, far away..._ to contribute with the IT community.
-I'm a front-end developer focused in bring my work to Earth, developing apps with effortness, reability e enhancement.
+I'm here to contribute to the IT community by doing what I love to do.
+I'm a front-end developer focused on developing apps with effort, reliability and enhancement.

 I have 10 years of experience in the development area, I have knowledge in the following technologies:
 - React